tailwindlabs/tailwindcss/source/docs/theme.blade.md

 }
 ```

-By default, these colors are shared by the `backgroundColor`, `textColor`, and `borderColor` core plugins.
+By default, these colors are inherited by the `backgroundColor`, `textColor`, and `borderColor` core plugins.

 To learn more, see the [color customization documentation](/docs/colors).